code-cults/sbucket/README.md

 ## 🤝 Contributing

 PRs welcome!
-File issues or ideas to improve. just Mail [Creator](dev.srirangam.uc@gmail.com) for your concerns and cool ideas.
+File issues or ideas to improve.
+Just Mail [Creator](dev.srirangam.uc@gmail.com) for your concerns and cool ideas.

 ---